READ 180: History

+Program structure

 READ 180 is a reading program with the goal of providing differentiated instruction for a diverse classroom.
-The program focuses on reading components including, but not limited to phonemic awareness, phonological awareness, fluency, vocabulary, and reading comprehension.
-READ 180 is specifically meant for struggling readers, students who have been classified as reading below grade-level.
-The program can be used with all students but has been shown to work best with special education students and students classified as English Language Learners.
-READ 180 gives these students they tools they will need to improve their reading performance and set them on the path to become successful readers.
+The program focuses on reading components including, but not limited to, phonemic awareness, phonological awareness, fluency, vocabulary, and reading comprehension.
+READ 180 is specifically designed for students who have been classified as reading below grade-level.
+The program can be used with all students but has been used most extensively with special education students and students classified as English language learners.
+READ 180 provides tools to these students and their teachers to improve their reading performance.

-When students struggle with reading, they require a balanced literacy program.
-Balanced literacy creates an even balance between the time that is devoted to activities based on skills, like phonemic awareness and phonics, and activities based on literature, like making an inference.
-READ 180 is one of the many effective balanced literacy programs that can be used to help students improve their reading skills.
+READ 180 is a balanced literacy program, which creates an even balance between the time that is devoted to activities based on skills, like phonemic awareness and phonics, and activities based on literature, like making an inference.

-Teachers begin and end each class session with whole-group instruction, focusing on vocabulary, read aloud, and a specific comprehension skill (such as key ideas or inferences).
-Next students break into one of three rotations: small-group, student application, and independent reading.
+Teachers begin and end each class session with whole-group instruction, focusing on vocabulary, reading aloud, and a specific comprehension skill (such as key ideas or inferences).
+Next, students break into one of three rotations: small-group, student application, and independent reading.
 In the small group, the teacher leads students in small-group instruction, using the READ 180 text called the ReaL Book.
 During this time, the teacher monitors reading and differentiates instruction based on students’ needs.
 While this occurs, other students work independently in the READ 180 student application on computers.
 The software leads students through six Learning Zones: the Explore Zone, the Reading Zone, the Fluency Zone, the Language Zone, the Writing Zone, and the Success Zone.
 The final rotation asks students to read independently.
-Students may select from the READ 180 paperback library or digital library.
+As of 2016, students could select from the READ 180 paperback library or digital library.